Preparing your powers of attorney

 A power of attorney allows you to appoint a person to make decisions for you, or to support you in making and giving effect to your own decisions.
 In some cases, the person you appoint can act for you even when you are unable to make decisions yourself.

-A power of attorney is a legal document that can give someone you trust the ability to deal with your financial affairs, make decisions about the way you live, or make decisions about your health care and medical treatment.
+A power of attorney is a legal document that can give someone you trust the ability to deal with your financial affairs, or make certain personal decisions for you, such as decisions about how or with whom you live or work, including daily living issues such as diet and dress.

 Types of powers of attorney